joulupunikki/Phoenix/README.md

 ##### Defined tasks and being assigned
 Potential sub projects or simply "tasks" are defined as issues.
 A list of tasks is found in issue [#4](https://github.com/joulupunikki/Phoenix/issues/4).
 Read the issue of the task that you think you can do and post your intentions to "Task assignment thread" [#12](https://github.com/joulupunikki/Phoenix/issues/12).
 From simple implementation POV (assuming maximally independent tasks), task assignment may not be strictly necessary.
 From project POV, task assignment ensures no duplicate, useful, work is produced needlessly.

-Note that for code that is to be included verbatim in Phoenix core codebase, the proper formatting is enforced automatically on save by using [NetBeans](https://netbeans.org/) to view and modify the sources.
-So, for code to qualify as a merge, the sure way is to use NetBeans.

 ##### Don't worry about possible failure
 Now, I can't force anyone to enlist.
 But, do not fail to enlist because you think that you may not produce any useful results and that you will be embarassed later for having to publicly admit that, implicitly or explicitly.
 When I considered setting up camp at GitHub and thus releasing Phoenix source to the public I worried about what people would say about the quality of the code (consider [this](https://github.com/joulupunikki/Phoenix/blob/8818c5a6d78e52681a4b04499706b10599798d92/src/gui/Gui.java#L221) brilliant 30 line display of craftmanship)(of course, that should not be taken as a style suggestion) but I have had nothing but positive responses to Phoenix, even from those who have certainly taken a deeper look at the code.
 If you enlist, and then fail to produce anything beyond "Sorry, I failed :(" then consider that at maximum, all that was wasted was your time and effort, and even then that was probably a learning experience.
 You weren't paid and the only administrative effort is removing @yourusername from the task in [#4](https://github.com/joulupunikki/Phoenix/issues/4).

 Consider these words of famous physicist Freeman Dyson: [You can't possibly get a good technology going without an enormous number of failures.
 It's a universal rule.](http://en.wikipedia.org/wiki/Freeman_Dyson#The_role_of_failure)

-For those who are thinking of coding, tasks "Automated testing (class Robot)" [#5](https://github.com/joulupunikki/Phoenix/issues/5), "Automated test generation" [#6](https://github.com/joulupunikki/Phoenix/issues/6), "Unit window animations" [#7](https://github.com/joulupunikki/Phoenix/issues/7) and "Random galaxy generator" [#8](https://github.com/joulupunikki/Phoenix/issues/8) should provide tasks with simple or no necessary administrative Phoenix code integration.
+For those who are thinking of coding, tasks "Automated testing" [#5](https://github.com/joulupunikki/Phoenix/issues/5), "Automated test generation" [#6](https://github.com/joulupunikki/Phoenix/issues/6), "Unit window animations" [#7](https://github.com/joulupunikki/Phoenix/issues/7) and "Random galaxy generator" [#8](https://github.com/joulupunikki/Phoenix/issues/8) should provide tasks with simple or no necessary administrative Phoenix code integration.
 The tasks that require no coding obviously require no code integration and as such cannot have negative impact on Phoenix code.

 1: Getting Phoenix
 ==================